sktime/elections/README.md

 # :postbox: 2024 `sktime` council elections

 The 2024 council elections took place Sep-Oct 2024.
+Results were announced on the community discord in October 2024.

 Elected: